-The subsystem level comprises the smaller mechanisms of the design that have a critical role in the successful performance of the considered systems.
-Several sub-systems were considered in this design as discussed below.
+The subsystem level comprises the smaller mechanisms of the design that have a critical role to make it working successfully.
+Several sub-systems were considered with help of the subsystem level as discussed below.

 3.4.1 Subsystem # 1: Elastic Bands